DavidWells/serverless-esm-functions-no-build-example/README.md

 ## Our config

-Below is a simple `serverless.yml` file with our `runtime` defined and a pointer to where our code lives.
+Below is a simple `serverless.yml` file with our `runtime` defined and a pointer to where our code lives in [./my-function.js](https://github.com/DavidWells/serverless-esm-functions-no-build-example/blob/main/my-function.js).

 <!-- doc-gen {CODE} src="./serverless.yml"-->
 ```yml